-Turtle Beach is all about bringing an intense audio experience to gamers, allowing for true immersion into whatever fantasy world they prefer.
+Turtle Beach is all about bringing an intense audio experience to gamers, allowing for a true immersion into whatever fantasy world they prefer.
 A gaming headset brings a different feel to PC and console games of all types and is essentially mandatory for MMOs or multiplayer genres.
-Speakers simply don’t deliver the quality of sound gamers crave, and relying on cheap headphones or earbuds designed for music limits the experience.
+Speakers simply don’t deliver the quality of sound gamers crave and relying on cheap headphones or earbuds designed for music limits the experience.
 Even if you’re on a tight budget, there are still dedicated gaming headphones such as the Ear Force X12.

 If you enjoy gaming on a PC or console, do yourself a favor and get your feet wet with the X12.

 Specs and Features of the Ear Force X12